-Where interest rates are projected stochastically using an integrated model, although one would “expect” the interest rate n years hence to be that implied for an appropriate duration asset by the forward swap curve as described above, there is a steadily widening confidence interval about that point estimate with increasing time until the annuitization date.
-The “expected margin” in the purchase rate is less than that produced by the point estimate based on the expected rate, since a greater proportion of contract holders will have an annuitization benefit whose worth is in excess of cash surrender value when margins are low than when margins are high.
-As a practical matter, this effect can be approximated by using a purchase rate margin based on an earnings rate 0.30% below that implied by the forward swap curve.
-If a stochastic model of interest rates is used instead of a point estimate, then no such adjustment is needed.

 2. Projected Election of Guaranteed Minimum Income Benefit and Other Annuitization Options

-For contracts projected to elect annuitization options (including annuitizations stemming from the election of a GMIB), the projections may assume one of the following at the actuary’s option:
+a.
+For contracts projected to elect annuitization options (including annuitizations stemming from the election of a GMIB) or for projections of GMWB benefits once the account value has been depleted, the projections may assume one of the following at the company’s option:

-The contract is treated as if surrendered at an amount equal to the statutory reserve that would be required at such time for the payout annuity benefits.
+The contract is treated as if surrendered at an amount equal to the statutory reserve that would be required at such time for the payout annuity benefits equivalent to the GMWB benefit payments.

-The contract is assumed to stay in force, the projected periodic payments are paid, and the working reserve is equal to one of the following:
+The contract is assumed to stay in force and the projected periodic payments are paid.

-The statutory reserve required for the payout annuity, if it is a fixed payout annuity.

-ii.
-If it is a variable payout annuity, the working reserve for a variable payout annuity.

-If the projected payout annuity is a variable payout annuity containing a floor guarantee (such as a GPAF) under a specified contractual option, only option ii shall be used.
+If the projected payout annuity is a variable payout annuity containing a floor guarantee (such as a GPAF) under a specified contractual option, only option ii. under Section 4.E.2.a above shall be used.

-Where mortality improvement is used to project future annuitization purchase rates, as discussed in (1) above, mortality improvement also shall be reflected on a consistent basis in either the determination of the reserve in (i) above or the projection of the periodic payments in ii.
+c.
+Where mortality improvement is used to project future annuitization purchase rates, as discussed in Section 4.E.1 above, mortality improvement also shall be reflected on a consistent basis in either the determination of the reserve in Section 4.E.2.a.i above or the projection of the periodic payments in Section 4.E.2.a.ii.

+3. Projected Statutory Reserve for Payout Annuity Benefits

+If the statutory reserve for payout annuity benefits referenced above in Section 4.E.2.a. requires a parameter that is not determined in a formulaic fashion such that, in reflecting the projected statutory reserve of a payout annuity benefit in the future, the company must make an assumption regarding this parameter and provide documentation in the VA Report.

+Guidance Note:

-F. Relationship to RBC Requirements
+Relationship to RBC Requirements

-These requirements anticipate that the projections described herein may be used for the determination of RBC for some or all of the contracts falling within the scope of these requirements.
-There are several differences between these requirements and the RBC requirements, and among them are two major differences.
-First, the CTE level is different—CTE (70) for these requirements and CTE (90) for the RBC requirements.
-Second, the projections described in these requirements are performed on a basis that ignores federal income tax.
-That is, under these requirements, the accumulated deficiencies do not include projected federal income tax and the interest rates used to discount the scenario greatest present value (i.e., the interest rates determined in Section 3.D.4 contain no reduction for federal income tax).
-Under the RBC requirements, the projections do include projected federal income tax, and the discount interest rates used in the RBC requirement do contain a reduction for federal income tax.
+These requirements anticipate that the projections described herein are used for the determination of RBC for all of the contracts falling within the scope of these requirements.
+These requirements and the RBC requirements for the topics covered within Section 4.A to 4.E are identical.
+However, while the projections described in these requirements are performed on a basis that ignores federal income tax, a company may elect to conduct the projections for calculating the RBC requirements by including projected federal income tax in the cash flows and reducing the discount interest rates used to reflect the effect of federal income tax as described in the RBC requirements .